progit/progit/de/07-customizing-git/01-chapter7.markdown

 Now you’ll learn a few of the more interesting options that you can set in this manner to customize your Git usage.
 -->

-In Kapitel 1 hast Du bereits einige einfache Konfigurationsdetails von Git kennengelernt, aber ich möchte sie hier noch einmal kurz wiederholen.
+In Kapitel 1 hast Du bereits Deine ersten Erfahrungen mit einigen einfachen Einstellparametern von Git gemacht, aber ich möchte sie hier noch einmal kurz wiederholen.
 Git verwendet eine Reihe von Konfigurationsdateien, um Deine persönliche Einstellungen, welche von den Standard-Einstellungen abweichen, festzuhalten.
 Zu aller erst prüft Git die Einstellungen in der Datei `/etc/gitconfig`.
 Diese Datei enthält Werte, welche für alle Benutzer des Systems und deren Repositorys gelten.
 Wenn Du `git config` mit der Option `--system` benutzt, liest und schreibt Git von genau dieser Datei.

 <!--
 You saw some simple Git configuration details in the first chapter, but I’ll go over them again quickly here.
 Git uses a series of configuration files to determine non-default behavior that you may want.
 The first place Git looks for these values is in an `/etc/gitconfig` file, which contains values for every user on the system and all of their repositories.
 If you pass the option `- -system` to `git config`, it reads and writes from this file specifically.